danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 ### Second Section: Gas Emission Lines and Dust Attenuation
 - If the spectrum contains emission lines, you should select "Fitting with gas" for more accurate results.
 Alternatively, you can mask out the emission lines with the "Mask emission lines" option and perform a fit without considering the gas ("Fitting only stars")
 - If the spectrum includes multiple Balmer emission lines, you may enable "Tie Balmer" to constrain their ratios.
 This automatically applies the Calzetti et al. (2000) dust attenuation curve.
 Two additional options allow for dust correction.
-They should used only for spectra with very good flux calibration:
+They should be used only for spectra with very good flux calibration:
 - "Correct for dust the stars": Uses the Cappellari (2023) 2-parameter attenuation model.
 - "Correct for dust the gas": Uses the Calzetti (2000) 1-parameter attenuation model.

 Using or not dust correction depends on case-to-case basis.
 Usually, multiplicative polynomials gives reliable results and the addition of dust correction produces very similar results.
-For a deeper understanding of dust correction ad it effect on the stellar populations, please see to Lee et al., 2024 (https://arxiv.org/pdf/2406.13924)
+For a deeper understanding of dust correction ad its effect on the stellar populations, please see Lee et al., 2024 (https://arxiv.org/pdf/2406.13924)